shafanaS/jenkins-pipeline-artifacts/README.md

     *   DBUsername - Database username.
     *   DBPassword - Database password.
     *   JDKVersion - Java version.
     *   GITREPOARTIFACTS - Git URL of the artifact repository.
-The artifacts in this repository will be deployed from the pipeline.
+The artifacts in this repository will be deployed from the pipeline.(Sample atrifact repo - https://github.com/wso2-incubator/cicd-test-artifacts.git)
     *   GITREPOCF - Git URL of the repository that contains the CFN scripts for staging and production (https://github.com/wso2-incubator/cicd-deployment-scripts.git).
     *   GITREPOPUPPET - Git URL of the repository that contains the puppet scripts (https://github.com/wso2-incubator/cicd-configurations.git).
     *   Email - In case of any failures in the pipeline, a message will be sent to this email.

 3. Create the stack.
-4. Once the EI instance is created, log in to the instance through a web browser using "<public DNS> (IPV4):8080".
+4. Once the stack is created, find the instance named "WSO2JenkinsInstance" in EC2 instances.
+Get the public DNS(IPv4) address of the instance.
+Now you can log into Jenkins through a web browser using "public DNS(IPv4):8080".
 5. Go Global Jenkins Credentials, and update your AWS credentials (under aws_creds) and WUM credentials (under wum_creds) respectively.
 6. Configure GitHub webhook for the jenkins server.
 Follow the steps given below.
     - Sign in to your GitHub account.